bigOconstant/pinephoneprofluffychat/Readme.md

 # install fluffychat on the pinephone pro mobian

-This requires mobian
+## Requirements
+This requires mobian phosh on the pinephone pro for now.
+Other dependecies will be installed in the script.

 ## instructions

-Requirements: PHOSH mobian

 copy `install_fluffychat.sh` to your home directory.
 You can download it with the following command.